microsoft/fabricrealtimelab/modules/module06b.md

 ## 3. Build cleansing routine

 Run all of the cells until the first cell with the content "# add data wrangler here", running the cell immediately above that loads *df_stocks* from the table.
 Click in the "# add data wrangler here" cell to make it the active cell.
-From the top window, select Data, and click *Transform DataFrame in Data Wrangler*:
+From the top window, select the *Data* tab, and click *Transform DataFrame in Data Wrangler*:

 ![Start Data Wrangler](../images/module06/datawrangler-load.png)